Limmy-Guo/Resume-Optimizer/README.md

 **Hanrui Guo** *Darden MBA Class of 2026 | Ex-AWS Product Marketing | Ex-Kearney Consultant*

-I am a Product Manager and Strategist passionate about building tools that solve real-world efficiency problems.
+I am an MBA student and Strategist passionate about building tools that solve real-world efficiency problems.
 I built this project to demonstrate the practical application of GenAI in workflow automation.

 * [**LinkedIn**](https://www.linkedin.com/in/hanrui-guo/)
 * [**Portfolio**](https://resume-optimizer-blond-one.vercel.app/)